Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Introduction

 The proof of Theorem \ref{thm:3} uses a harmonic replacement together with the maximum principle.
 This allows us to reduce the problem to the case when $u$ is harmonic ---for this reduction it will be crucial that we work with $L^1$ instead of $L^2$ norms.
 But when $\Delta u=0$, we confront a Neumann problem for the homogeneous Laplace equation (since $u_r$, restricted to any sphere, may be thought as the Neumann data), for which an estimate on spheres similar to the one of the theorem is not surprising and, in fact, easy to prove.

 Let us now turn into the much more delicate case of boundary regularity.
-The main result in \cite{CFRS} established a $C^\alpha$ estimate up to the boundary, in domains of class $C^3$ and in dimensions $n\leq 9$, for stable solutions of the problem
+The main result in \cite{CFRS} established a $C^\alpha$ estimate up to the boundary for stable solutions of the problem

+in bounded domains $\Omega$ of class $C^3$, dimensions $n\leq 9$, and nonlinearities $f$ that are nonnegative, nondecreasing, and convex.
+Erneta~\cite{Ern2,Ern3} has improved this result, thanks to the use of the quantitative techniques of the current article, to allow for $C^{1,1}$ domains.

-The key boundary ingredient was the following result, Theorem 6.1 from \cite{CFRS} in the case $\theta=0$ of half-balls.
-To state it, let us introduce the notation
+In \cite{CFRS}, the key boundary result was Theorem 6.1 in that paper.
+To state it for the case of half-balls, let us introduce the notation

-\begin{theorem}\cite[Theorem 6.1]{CFRS}.
+\begin{theorem}\cite[Theorem 6.1 with $\theta=0$]{CFRS}.
 Let $u\in C^\infty(\overline{B^+_1})$ be a nonnegative stable solution of $-\Delta u=f(u)$ in $B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$.
 Assume that $f\in C^1(\R)$ is nonnegative, nondecreasing, and convex.

 Then,

 where $\alpha>0$ and $C$ are dimensional constants. \end{theorem}